 - To promote higher densities in urban locations.

 The waves of change are pushing towards the shore.
-First the democratisation of investing led to the growth of crowd funding and P2P lending, then to the growth of the alternative sector with challenger banks, and now in a more agile and potentially entrepreneurial format the emergence of the small boutique lender back by institutional capital.
+First the democratisation of investing led to the growth of crowd funding and P2P lending, then to the growth of the alternative sector with challenger banks, and now in a more agile and potentially entrepreneurial format the emergence of the small boutique lender backed by institutional capital.